 Start at the information building.
 Follow the green markers through the kānuka dominated forest and tree ferns.

-After your bush walk, there's plenty to see and do.
-Visit the small beach and enjoy views over the Firth of Thames/Tīkapa Moana towards the Coromandel Peninsula.
+After your bush walk, there is plenty to see and do.
+Visit the small beach and enjoy views over the Firth of Thames / Tīkapa Moana towards the Coromandel Peninsula.
 Look out for sea and shore birds, including spotted shags (pārekareka), New Zealand dotterels (tūturiwhatu) and oystercatchers (tōrea).

-Bring a picnic or use the wood and gas barbeques provided (bring your own wood).
+Bring a picnic or use the wood and gas barbecues provided (bring your own wood).

 If you want to keep exploring, join up with one of the rugged tramping tracks towards the Hunua Ranges.